TheresaLui/SelfHelpContent_v2/articles/problemscopingques.virtual-machines.deploy/problemscoping-deploy-armtemplateerror.md

 # Deploy a VM
 ---
 {
     "resourceRequired": true,
     "title": "Troubleshoot my ARM template error",
     "fileAttachmentHint": "",
-                "formElements": [{
+    "formElements": [
+        {
             "id": "problem_end_date",
             "order": 1,
             "controlType": "datetimepicker",
             "displayLabel": "When was the last reported time of the problem?", "required": false
-                    },{
+        },
+        {
             "id": "deployment_manageddisks",
             "order": 2,
             "controlType": "dropdown",
             "displayLabel": "Are you deploying with managed disks?", "watermarkText": "Choose an option",
-                      "dropdownOptions": [{
+            "dropdownOptions": [
+                {
                     "value": "Yes",
                     "text": "Yes"
-                        },{
+                },
+                {
                     "value": "No",
                     "text": "No"
-                          },{
+                },
+                {
                     "value": "I do not know",
                     "text": "I do not know"
                 }
             ],
             "required": false
-                    },{
+        },
+        {
             "id": "learn_more_text",
             "order": 3,
             "controlType": "infoblock",
-                      "content": "<a href='https://docs.microsoft.com/azure/azure-resource-manager/resource-manager-common-deployment-errors'>Learn more</a> about troubleshooting common Azure deployment errors with Azure Resource Manager", "required": false
+            "content": "<a href='https://docs.microsoft.com/azure/azure-resource-manager/resource-manager-common-deployment-errors'>Learn more</a> about troubleshooting common Azure deployment errors with Azure Resource Manager"
         }
     ]
 }
 ---